Ser-Drephs/ser-drephs.github.io/_drafts/learning-rust.md

 ## Setup

 Setting up my computer for Rust development was pretty easy.
 Head over to [Rust Lang Install](https://www.rust-lang.org/tools/install) to download `rustup`.
-On installation it was required to download some Visual C++ Redistributables.
+During the installation it was required to download some Visual C++ Redistributables.
 I don't remember which, but the setup guides you through this.
 After that you are already set up.

 I use [Visual Studio Code](https://code.visualstudio.com/) with the [Rust Extension](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust) for development.
 The [C/C++ Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) is also required for debugging.